Top 10 Haunted Places in Victoria

 Hatley Castle

 Hatley Castle, a 565 acre Edwardian estate, looks charming and colourful with sprawling gardens and a stately facade.
-The property is said to be haunted by ghosts of the Dunsmuir family who once owned it.
+Located in the Westshore community of Colwood, the property is said to be haunted by ghosts of the Dunsmuir family who once owned it.
 Before becoming a National Historic Site and University, the grounds was home to a military college, where many cadets believe the ghost of Laura Dunsmuir would wake them from their sleep in the night, sometimes pulling them from their beds, as she searched for her departed son who was lost, but never found, during World War One.

 Fairmont Empress

-The Fairmont Empress is one of the oldest and most famous hotels in Victoria.
+The Fairmont Empress is one of the oldest and most famous hotels in Victoria and is situated right on the iconic Inner Harbour along Government Street.
 The apparition of thin mustached man walking the halls with a cane is thought to be of the building’s architect, Francis Rattenbury (he gets around!).
 A maid has also been seen on the sixth floor still cleaning after her death and guests have reported an elderly woman in pajamas knocking on their door.
 When guests try to help her find her room, she leads them toward the elevator before vanishing.

 Fairmont Empress